DataDog/integrations-extras/upbound_uxp/README.md

 The Datadog agent requires permissions to discover UXP and provider pods.
-Create a service account, a cluster role, and a cluster role binding to grant those permissions.
+Create a service account, a cluster role, and a cluster role binding to grant those permissions following the example below.

-Note that the datadog agent in the configuration below resides in an arbitrary `monitoring` namespace.
+Note that the Datadog agent in the configuration below resides in an arbitrary `monitoring` namespace.
 Your agent may reside in a namespace of your choice.
 Configure the service account and cluster role accordingly.